 by Chris Lynch

 Over the last few months, several thoughtful and conceptually rigorous books have been released exploring the topic of secularism.
-Two that stand out for their critical acclaim but also for their scholarly style are: Andrew Copson’s Secularism; and Debating Religious Liberty and Discrimination (a point-counterpoint text written by philosophers John Corvino, Ryan T. Anderson, and Sherif Girgis).
+Two that stand out for their critical acclaim but also for their scholarly style are: Andrew Copson’s Secularism: Politics, Religion, and Freedom; and Debating Religious Liberty and Discrimination (a point-counterpoint text written by philosophers John Corvino, Ryan T. Anderson, and Sherif Girgis).
 Both books are concerned with a cluster of related questions: how far should anti-discrimination and equality obligations extend when objections flow (supposedly) from someone’s religious commitments?
 Should the ‘public sphere’ demand that all appeals and justifications be couched in non-religious terms?
 How should we make sense of the adjective ‘secular’ in real-world political contexts?

 Outlining the Texts